 Many utility companies use tiered pricing or time-of-use rates during peak seasons.
 Summer afternoon rates might spike when everyone’s cranking their AC simultaneously, putting strain on the power grid.
 Some areas see the opposite pattern, with winter evening rates climbing when heating demand maxes out.

-Understanding your utility’s rate structure matters as much as monitoring your actual usage.
 Two households using identical amounts of electricity could pay vastly different amounts simply because one is being charged peak rates while the other benefits from off-peak pricing.

 Check your bill closely.
 Some utilities offer programs that let you shift high-energy tasks like running dishwashers or charging devices to cheaper overnight hours.
-Setting your USB charging station to run during off-peak times is a small hack that actually works.
+Setting your USB charging station to run during off-peak times is a small hack that works.

 Making Sense of Your Bill: A Practical Comparison